Guide Dog FAQs

 Evening activities include a variety of lectures, obedience sessions, nighttime training sessions and an opportunity to meet puppy raisers.

-We use Labrador retrievers, golden retrievers, German shepherds and Labrador/golden retriever crosses.
-We encourage you to share which breed you prefer to receive on your application; however, specific preferences for breed, gender or color may delay the time it takes to find the right dog match for you.
+We use Labrador retrievers, golden retrievers and crosses of those breeds.
+You are welcome to share which breed you prefer to receive on your application; however, specific preferences for breed, gender or color may delay the time it takes to find the right dog match for you.